 Status Codes:

-• ll_sum (float) — Sum of log-likelihoods for the sequence
+• [ ].ll_sum (float) — Sum of token log-likelihoods for the generated sequence, natural log units

 Example response: